Kangaroo Reproductive System Kangaroo Genitalia

 Do Kangaroos Have 3 Periods?

 No, female kangaroos don't have three periods.
-In fact, they have no periods at all.
+In fact, kangaroos have no periods at all.
 Instead, female kangaroos have what's called "covert menstruation".
-In this type of mensuration, the extremely thin lining of the uterus is completely reabsorbed into the body and the end of each reproductive cycle.
+In this type of mensuration, the extremely thin lining of the uterus is completely reabsorbed into the body at the end of each reproductive cycle.
+This hidden cycle helps reduce water loss — a critical adaptation in the dry Australian environment.

 drawning of kangaroo with baby joey in pouch